Skip to content

 • An orientation to teacher well-being for the field of early care and education that includes definitions, rationales, impacts, examples, strategies, and recommendations.

-• Research-based and practical so readers both understand the importance of teacher well-being but also come away with specific ideas for application and implementation.
+• Research-based and practical so readers not only understand the importance of teacher well-being but also come away with specific ideas for application and implementation.

 • Accessible language and user-friendly format that includes graphics and callout boxes to extend readers’ understanding of the content and provide opportunities for self-reflection.